 The South Carolina Highway Patrol is investigating the accident.

-Again, depending on the details of the crash and how it happened, the crash victim’s family may have a wrongful death lawsuit against the at-fault driver or drivers and should contact a motorcycle accident attorney immediately to begin an investigation.
+Again, depending on the details of the crash and how it happened, the crash victim’s family may have a wrongful death lawsuit against the at-fault driver or drivers and should contact a motorcycle crash attorney immediately to begin an investigation.

 Motorcyclist Killed by Semi-Truck in Aiken, SC